galangjs-id/Nebula-Plugin/README.md

 Steps:

+1. Download and install AxManager
+2. Enable Wireless Debugging, then activate AxManager
-1. Download the latest release
+3. Download the latest release of this plugin
-2. Install via AxManager
+4. Open AxManager and navigate to the Plugin section
+5. Add or import the plugin
-3. Apply your preferred configuration
+6. Apply your preferred settings and enjoy

 ---

-🚀 Features
+# 🚀 Features

 🔹 Active Profiles